How do I get started?

 A: It's as easy as 1-2-3:

-- Confirm your email address (we will send you an email with a registration confirmation code that you will need to enter on our web site to confirm your trip).
+- Confirm your email address (we will send you an email with a confirmation code that you will need to enter on our web site to confirm your email address).

 - View your matches and contact the other travelers by phone or email.
 See a Sample match-list.
 Please review our guidelines on How to carpool.